Rzeczy sterujące i z którym można oddziaływać

 }

-A window containing a button "Beep" on the upper left side, which when clicked shows a passive notification "Boop" at the bottom of the window
+A window containing a button "Beep" in the center, which when clicked shows a passive notification "Boop" at the bottom of the window

 Przestawialne przyciski